mastodon/mastodon/config/templates/terms-of-service.md

 parties if you post or share such Content without all necessary rights.

-You retain all ownership rights you have in the Content that you submit to the Instance, but you grant us a limited, non-exclusive, transferable, royalty-free, license to use, copy, store, display, share, distribute, communicate and transfer the Content in ways that are consistent with your use of the Instance.
+You retain all ownership rights you have in the Content that you submit to the Instance, but you grant us a limited, non-exclusive, transferable, royalty-free license to use, copy, store, display, share, distribute, communicate and transfer the Content in ways that are consistent with your use of the Instance.
 To the fullest extent possible, you agree to waive or promise not to assert